evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## Availability & Pricing

-This model had a world premiere on 29.01.2021, and deliveries started in March 2023.<div class="mt-3 mb-3">
+The Volkswagen Lotus Eletre R had its world premiere on 29.01.2021, with deliveries starting in March 2023.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Lotus Eletre </strong>
 </a>